GeoscienceAustralia/ptha/misc/nearshore_testing_ptha_2025/swals/README.md

 qsub run_inversions_for_each_event.sh
 ```

-They can then be plotted with code in `./source_inversion_model_performance/plot_gauges_XXXXXXX.R` scripts.
-Before this is done, use using the scripts in `./plots/plot_XXXX.R` to move the gauge data to an RDS file.
+Then use the scripts in `./plots/plot_XXXX.R` to move the gauge data to an RDS file, ready for later ploting.

 6. Extract tide gauge signals from the simulations using